fluid-cloudnative/fluid/docs/zh/dev/api_doc.md

 <em>(Optional)</em>
 <p>CleanPolicy decides when to clean Alluxio Fuse pods.
-Currently Fluid supports two policies: OnDemand and OnRuntimeDeleted OnDemand cleans fuse pod once th fuse pod on some node is not needed OnRuntimeDeleted cleans fuse pod only when the cache runtime is deleted Defaults to OnRuntimeDeleted</p>
+Currently Fluid supports two policies: OnDemand and OnRuntimeDeleted OnDemand cleans fuse pod once the fuse pod on some node is not needed OnRuntimeDeleted cleans fuse pod only when the cache runtime is deleted Defaults to OnRuntimeDeleted</p>
 </td>